NLaff/Lafferty.co-v2/content/reviews/6sense.md

 ### 6sense Pricing
 6sense is an enterprise software tool and priced accordingly.

-If you are seriously shopping for 6sense, [send me an email](mailto:nick@lafferty.co) and I can make a personal intro to their team and likely get you a discount.
+If you are seriously shopping for 6sense, [send me an email](mailto:nick@lafferty.co) and I can make a personal intro to their team.

 Enterprise software starts around $30k/year but expect to pay more for a premium tool like 6sense.
 The predictive model is an additional price.